Storyblok Raises $80M Series C - Read News

 Laravel app integrated into the Storyblok Visual Editor

-Section titled Visual editing with Storyblok Bridge Visual editing with Storyblok Bridge
+Visual editing with Storyblok Bridge

 The power of Storyblok relies on its fantastic visual editing experience.
 Play with changing the teaser headline or re-arranging the features and see the magic happen!